StarKRE22/Atomic/Docs/Tutorials/WhatIsAtomicApproach.md

 - `MoveSpeed` — a variable that sets the magnitude of the speed.

 After defining the specific data types, we can generate them using a dedicated plugin developed for Rider IDE.
-We’ll discuss how to configure code generation in detail in the [Code Generation](Codegeneration.md) page.
+We’ll discuss how to configure code generation in detail in the [Entity API Generation](Codegeneration.md) page.

 #### Step 2.
 Define the logic